Float in Project Management: Definition, Types, Benefits, and Examples

 In this guide, we’ll only show you how to calculate float, but calculating float is the last step performed when using the Critical Path Method.

-To learn how to calculate the early start (ES), late start (LS), early finish (EF), and late finish (LF) — metrics which are needed for calculating float for each project task — we recommend reading out Critical Path Method guide:
+To learn how to calculate early start (ES), late start (LS), early finish (EF), and late finish (LF) — metrics that are needed for calculating float for each project task — we recommend reading out Critical Path Method guide:

 Tasks can have different types of floats depending on their context within the project schedule and dependency relations with other tasks.